8 great drinks to match with mince pies

 * Mulled wine - Never mind the match it’s just what you offer the carol singers on Christmas Eve isn’t it?
 To tell the truth - whisper it - mulled cider is just as good.
 Find my favourite recipes here

 * Sweet sherry - again a traditional pairing and I think a good one.
-Sweet sherry - especially those labelled oloroso dulce is such an underrated drink.
-One of my favourites is Matusalem
+One of my favourites is Matusalem but own label cream sherries are perfectly good.

 * Tawny port - you may be used to drinking a ruby port like a Late Bottled Vintage but why not try a nutty 10 Year Old Tawny for a change?
-Sainsbury's does a good own label one for £13.50.
-And Aussie Grant Burge makes a wicked rip-off which you should be able to find at a stockist near you through wine-searcher.com
+Otima is a modern interpretation that goes particularly well with mince pies - Waitrose again at £11.99

 * Sweet port-like wines from the south of France like Banyuls, Rivesaltes and Maury - maybe a little harder to track down but ideal if you want something different